lauri-hein/slate/source/includes/_banks.md

 The result of many of these flows is that the user may end up with more than one TransferWise account, which is undesirable.
 Currently we monitor this behaviour for abuse but we are working on a more robust user creation scenario to prevent this occurring.

 ### Email change mitigation
 The result of these eventualities are that over time a user of the bank could be linked to more than one TransferWise account and so therefore you will need to be defensive when requesting older user data as the request may fail because we forbid one user to access other user's data.
-We recommend to keep a local copy of your user's transfer data and update it asynchronously such that older transfers remain accessible to the user in the case where it can no longerbe accessed.
+We recommend to keep a local copy of your user's transfer data and update it asynchronously such that older transfers remain accessible to the user in the case where it can no longer be accessed.
 You should also make sure to handle these failing calls gracefully and continue to process transfers that can be accessed over the API.

 In the event a user is not happy at losing access to their older data or having two accounts is confusing then we can manually update the email addresses to match for the two accounts they want.